What are the Problems Faced by Small Businesses?

 Intellectual Property

-To surmount this formidable quandary, proprietors of small businesses can actively seek counsel from legal experts versed in intellectual property matters and harness the wealth of digital resources proffered by governmental institutions, including the United States Patent and Trademark Office (USPTO) or their corresponding counterparts in foreign territories.
+To surmount this formidable quandary, small business owners can actively seek counsel from legal experts versed in intellectual property matters and harness the wealth of digital resources proffered by governmental institutions, including the United States Patent and Trademark Office (USPTO) or their corresponding counterparts in foreign territories.
 These resources extend exhaustive insights into the labyrinthine procedure of preserving intellectual assets.

 Regulations and Compliance